What Is Big Data? Definition, Uses, & How It Works Explained

 Advanced Topics in Big Data

-• Learning Focus: Students should focus on learning these advanced topics to stay ahead of the curve in the rapidly evolving field of big data and AI.
+• Learning Focus: Keeping up with these trends is vital for professionals aiming to stay competitive in the evolving landscape of big data and AI.